pedrosacramento/bezalel/README.md

 We are confident that advancements in 3D printing technologies will make it increasingly feasible to achieve our goal over the next decade.
 In the meantime, we will keep publishing grids that increase the number of dots and decrease the size of the dots, as people adapt our designs for various applications.

 ### 2024
-- [x] Redesigned the actuation mechanism so that it works with stepper motors and the device is G-code compatible
+- [x] Redesign the actuation mechanism so that it is compatible with G-code
-- [ ] Publish a G-code generator
-- [ ] Increase the device resolution to 6x6
+- [ ] Increase the device resolution
-- [ ] Publish suggestions about potential usage of the Bezalel technology to teach programming to blind kids
+- [ ] Publish tutorials with practical usage suggestions for the technology:
+  - tactile interaction with digital content (VR, AR, spatial computing, etc)
+  - programming lessons accessible to blind kids

 ### 2023
 - [x] Featured among top 100 Create The Future Design Contest 2023 submissions